Roadside Geology of Arizona by Halka Chronic, Page 61."A" Mountain is described as a "flat lying basalt flow" in the book

 The painting of the "A" white started on October 23, 1915 when the local university football team beat Cal State Pomona (7 to 3) and fans headed out to "A" mountain to paint.

 The “A” on “A” Mountain was originally required to be white by city regulations.
 The “A” was painted red white and blue in September 2001 in response to the 9/11 terrorist attacks in New York City and Washington DC.
 It remained in those colors until briefly in March 2003 when it was painted black to protest the invasion of Iraq.
 It was quickly repainted red white and blue in support of the troops fighting overseas until April 2013 when it reverted back to white.
 In the spring of 2018 the A received a thin coat of red paint by supporters of the “Red for Ed” movement that advocated for higher pay for teachers in Arizona.
+In May 2020, A Mountain was painted blue to honor local health care workers on the front lines of the COVID-19 pandemic.

 The big "A" has been painted green every year for St. Patrick's Day from 1993 on.